TeV Scale Quark-Lepton Unification: Flavor violating processes

 Now, we can optimize all the processes in order to get the lowest allowed limit on \(M_X\) for the specific configuration of \(\theta_{12},\theta_{23},\delta \).
 We find that the anglular configuration $\theta_{12} = 0.16\,\text{rad}$, $\theta_{23} = 0.36\,\text{rad}$, and $\delta = 0.81\,\text{rad}$ provides the lowest value of the leptoquark gauge boson mass $M_X$ consistent with the five decay constraints, which is $M_X \geq 1.1\,\text{TeV}$.
 As seen in Table~\ref{table:meson_decay}, this bound is primarily driven by the rare decay process $B_s \to \mu\mu$, with $B_s \to \mu e$ providing a nearly identical lower limit.
 The constraints from $B_d \to \tau e$, $B_d \to \tau\mu$, and $B_s \to ee$ are significantly weaker and are automatically satisfied.

-\paragraph{Benchmark scenario-2:} An interesting feature of our model is that, to suppress $K$-meson decays, imposing a specific structure on the CKM-like matrix is unnecessary.
+\paragraph{Benchmark scenario-2:} This benchmark is the more general representative realization of the low-scale solution in our setup, and it will also be the one used in the downstream cLFV analysis.
+An interesting feature of our model is that, to suppress $K$-meson decays, imposing a specific structure on the CKM-like matrix is unnecessary.
 The required flavor suppression can arise from the matrix $x$ instead, which is proportional to the ${ D'}$ mass matrix.
 To illustrate this, let's take $V_{d^c}$ to be similar to the CKM matrix:

 and we take $V_{e^c} \simeq \mathbb{I}_3$ for definiteness.
 We now take $x$ to be a general $3 \times 3$ matrix, subject to the condition that it has full rank.
 This would guarantee that all three of the ${ D'}$ quarks have similar masses of order 1.5 TeV.
 Using the helicity-suppressed decay formula given in Eq.~\eqref{eqn:decay_helicity_suppressed}, we compute the branching ratios for all 13 flavor-violating meson decay channels listed in Table~\ref {tab:FLAVOR}, and minimize the $X_\mu$ gauge boson mass consistent with all bounds.
 We summarize the resulting lower bounds on $M_X$ for this benchmark scenario in Table~\ref {tab:benchmark-2}.